Spend Less, Get More! Buy Flowers From Your Local Florist!

-Your flowers may have been sitting in a florist’s refrigerator for two weeks looking stunning.
-When they’ve lost some of their “wow factor,” the florist passes them on to a big box retailer, then they hand them over to you.
-A quality rose, for example, should last between one and two weeks once you bring it home.
+A quality rose, for example, should last between one and three weeks once you bring it home, depending on the variety.
 If you buy a late market product, you’re lucky to get two or three days of life out of it.
 You get a flower that doesn’t last, yet you pay full price for it.
 The only people winning in this situation are the big retailers.

 You Really Do “Get What You Pay For”

-Flowers come in different grades and that means prices will differ depending on where you buy them.
+Blooms come in different grades and that means prices will differ depending on where you buy flowers.
 Why do you think in some places you can buy a dozen roses for $20 and elsewhere pay double that?
 Prices are based on the quality of the flowers.

-Flowers sold in the United States, for the most part, come from South America.
+Flowers sold in the United States mostly come from South America.
 Growers there produce up to 20 species at a time for exportation.
-During the export process, all the flowers get separated and sorted based on a pre-determined grade with corresponding pricing that’s passed on to wholesalers and retailers.
+During the export process, all the flowers get separated and sorted based on a predetermined grade with corresponding pricing that’s passed on to wholesalers and retailers.
 Flower grades are mostly determined by the quality of the flower and the length of its stem.

 For example, if you buy a dozen “gas station roses,” you’re likely getting a lower grade flower.
 That’s why they’re so cheap.
-Large retailers like Walmart can also sell their flowers at reduced prices because they buy in such large quantities.
+Large retailers like Walmart can also sell their flowers at reduced prices because of the quality of the bloom.

 When you buy from your local florist you know where your flowers are coming from.
 Even if they don’t grow all their own flowers, your florist can tell you where they bought them.
 Local florists take pride in what they do.
 They care about their product.
 They sell flowers with a higher grade.
 The high quality will make you proud of your floral choices and leave a good impression with your loved one who receives the gift.